FRodrigues42/meet-meteor/hack-ideas.md

 Advanced
 ===
-1. Use Github API to create a dashboard showing reactive realtime graph (d3 perhaps?) of time vs commits from meteor-hack-day with commit messages underneath.
+1. Use Github API to create a dashboard showing reactive realtime graph (d3 perhaps?) of time vs commits from the [meteor github repository](git@github.com:meteor/meteor.git) with commit messages underneath.